clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 #.
 If the USB drive you want to use is mounted, it must be umounted before
    burning an image onto it.
 Use the :command:`umount` command followed by the device identifier/partition.
-For example, to unmount all /dev/sdd
+For example, to unmount all of the ``/dev/sdc`` partitions:
-   partitions:

    .. code-block:: bash

-      sudo umount /dev/sdd*
+      sudo umount /dev/sdc*

 #.
 Burn the image onto the USB drive.
-This example burns an image onto `/dev/sdd`.
+This example burns an image onto ``/dev/sdc``.
    The device name of the USB may vary.

    .. code-block:: bash

-      sudo dd if=./clear-[version number]-live-[desktop | server].iso of=/dev/sdd oflag=sync bs=4M status=progress
+      sudo dd if=./clear-[version number]-live-[desktop | server].iso of=/dev/sdc oflag=sync bs=4M status=progress

 .. caution::